 - The DET committee, taking your views into account, works with East Suffolk Council to help guide and influence local planning policy affecting the Parish

 - We reference the Martlesham Neighbourhood Plan as a vital piece of local planning policy

-- Committee members have local knowledge and can make useful comments in terms of style, appropriate materials, traffic issues, material considerations, and generally help ensure that development that does take place is better suited to our Parish
+- Committee members have local knowledge and can make useful comments in terms of style, appropriate materials, traffic issues, material considerations, and generally help ensure that development which does take place is better suited to our Parish

 - The Parish Council can assist Parishioners in understanding the planning process and valid reasons for objections

 - The Committee has good grass roots knowledge on what is permitted development and what isn't

 These reasons for having a committee are tested by the current enthusiasm for major development at Martlesham.
 There is a great deal to review in relation to the many developments being proposed for Martlesham and the wider Energy Coast Projects which directly affect the Parish.